RobinNagpal/fuel-token-track-docs/03_smart_contract.md

 }
 ```

-In Sway, functions are by default pure, meaning they do not access any persistent storage.
+In Sway, functions are 'pure' by default, meaning they do not access any persistent storage.
 However, they can be modified to access storage by using the `storage` function attribute.
-This attribute can take `read` and/or `write` arguments to specify the required type of access:
+This attribute can take `read` or `write` arguments to specify the required type of access:

 - The `#[storage(read)]` attribute indicates that a function needs read access to the storage.
 - The `#[storage(write)]` attribute indicates that a function needs write access to the storage.